Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-Relief and its multi-class variant ReliefF are supervised filter algorithms that select features to separate instances from different classes.
-Assume that $l$ data instances are randomly selected among all $n$ instances, then the feature score of $f_{i}$ in Relief is defined as follows:
+ReliefF~\cite{robnik2003theoretical} selects features to separate instances from different classes.
+Assume that $l$ data instances are randomly selected among all $n$ instances, then the feature score of $f_{i}$ in ReliefF is defined as follows:

-where $NM(j)$ and $NH(j)$ indicate the nearest data instances to $x_{j}$ with the same class label and different class respectively. $d(.)$ is a distance metric which is usually set to be the Euclidean distance.
-Relief only works for binary classification task.
-To tackle the multi-class classification problem, the feature score in Eq.~(\ref{eq:relief}) is extended in ReliefF:

-where $NH(j)$ and $NM(j,y)$ indicate the nearest data instances to $x_{j}$ in the same class and a different class $y$, respectively, and their sizes are $h_{jy}$ and $m_{j}$. $p(y)$ is the ratio of instances with class label $y$.
+where \emph{NH}$(j)$ and \emph{NM}$(j,y)$ are the nearest instances of $x_{j}$ in the same class and in class $y$, respectively.
+Their sizes are $m_{j}$ and $h_{jy}$, respectively. $p(y)$ is the ratio of instances in class $y$.

-ReliefF is equivalent to selecting features that preserve a special form of data similarity matrix which can be derived from the class labels.
-Assume that the dataset has the same number of instances in each of the $c$ classes, there are $q$ instances in both $NM(j)$ and $NH(j,y)$, the Euclidean distance is used and each feature vector has been normalized.
-Then according to~\citep{zhao2007spectral}, the ReliefF feature selection can be reduced to the utility maximization framework in Eq.~(\ref{eq:similarityFramework}).
+ReliefF is equivalent to selecting features that preserve a special form of data similarity matrix.
+Assume that the dataset has the same number of instances in each of the $c$ classes and there are $q$ instances in both $NM(j)$ and $NH(j,y)$.
+Then according to~\cite{zhao2007spectral}, the ReliefF feature selection can be reduced to the utility maximization framework in Eq.~(\ref{eq:similarityFramework}).

-where $NM(j)_{s}$ denotes the $s$-th nearest hit of $x_{j}$ and $NH(j,y)_{s}$ denotes the $s$-th nearest miss of $x_{j}$ in class $y$.
-It is easy to show that maximizing the ReliefF score in Eq.~(\ref{eq:reliefReformulation}) is equivalent to the following optimization problem: